ewok187/ewok187.github.io/_posts/2017-12-14-first-blog-post.md

 ---
 layout: post
-title: first jekyll post
+title: A Great First Post
 ---

-just trying to get jekyll to work...
+This is it!
+What a wonderful post